Aung San Suu Kyi: Myanmar jails former leader for 4 more years | DW | 10.01.2022

 A Myanmar court on Monday sentenced ousted leader Aung San Suu Kyi to four more years in prison.

-The 76-year-old was convicted on several charges that included the possession of unlicensed walkie-talkies and violating one of breaking coronavirus rules.
+The 76-year-old was convicted on several charges that included the possession of unlicensed walkie-talkies and violating one of the coronavirus rules.

-Suu Kyi was convicted last month on two other charges and given four years in jail.
+Suu Kyi was convicted last month on two other charges — incitement and breaching COVID-19 restrictions — for which she was given four years in jail.

 The head of the country's military junta Aung Hlaing later halved that sentence and said she could serve her term under house arrest in the capital Naypyidaw.